Would You Like to See The Gospel of John, Photographed?

 - 2013 25 Sep

-Many scenes written about in the Gospels have become iconic in Christendom: Mary’s encounter with the angel Gabriel, a dove descending over Jesus’ baptism, Jesus feeding the 5,000 on a hilltop, Jesus turning water to wine at the wedding in Cana, Jesus and Peter on the galilee in the midst of a fierce storm, next to the tiny fishing boat...the list goes on.
+Many scenes written about in the Gospels have become iconic in Christendom: Mary’s encounter with the angel Gabriel, a dove descending over Jesus’ baptism, Jesus feeding the 5,000 on a hilltop, Jesus turning water to wine at the wedding in Cana, Jesus and Peter on the Sea of Galilee in the midst of a fierce storm, next to the tiny fishing boat...the list goes on.
 Over the centuries, these scenes have been etched in stained glass, painted onto walls, woven into tapestries, and depicted in films and TV specials.

 But how many of us, especially in the West, have been privileged to see the actual landscape where Jesus Christ walked?
 A pilgrimage to the Holy Lands is a rare opportunity for most Christians, but David Kevin Weaver now offers us a chance to view the life of Jesus through new eyes.
 After undertaking an extensive photography project in Israel, Weaver has produced a coffee table book entitled The Gospel of John, Photographed through Four Line Media.